 73 For example domain squatting, the practice of buying up domain names of companies and well known individuals before they do, mostly with the goal of selling them for a higher price afterwards.

 the infamous agency over the environments we navigate, whether they be physical or digital, of breaking out of the sandbox, of refusing to take part in a game we can't win.
 Sticking to the metaphor of the city, these routines are the deciding factor in whether we can consider ourselves residents or tourists.
 In the city of the 21st century, tourists are omnipresent, to the universal dismay of the residents.
 In some extreme cases they might even outnumber them.
 While they shape their environments74, even the most curious among them ultimately don’t have control over them—they are limited to the paths laid out for them by travel guides, influencers and the hotels and Airbnb’s of the world.
-Of course the lines are blurry here (are you a guest or a tourist when you visit friends?) and all of this is not to say that tourists have bad intentions or don’t care, but by definition they lack routines and administrator rights75.
+Of course, the lines are blurry here (are you a guest or a tourist when you visit friends?) and all of this is not to say that tourists have bad intentions or don’t care, but by definition they lack routines and administrator rights75.
 Residents, however, know their environments, they shape them to their likings over long periods of time.
 They know and avoid the tourist traps.
 They have neighborhoods, and they have neighbors.
 Neighbors that can hopefully help them fix their toilets.

 74 The center of Amsterdam serves as a good example here.
 After our inevitable eviction Hotel Mokum is, at the time of writing, being turned back into a hotel.